General Product Questions

-The covers on our 6′ and 7' standard Pro Panels are identical.
+- What is the difference between 6' and 7' Original Pro Panels if the cost is the same?The covers on our 6′ and 7′ Original Pro Panels are identical.
 The legs on the 7′ are just longer at the bottom, placing the selling area more at eye level.
 6′ panels are primarily used by artists doing mall shows, where there is a height restriction, or by someone with a smaller vehicle that won’t handle the 7′ panels.
 Eye level selling space is prime real estate!
 You are at a show to sell your work.
 Use that space wisely.

-Stiffeners are a strengthening device to help keep panels in a straight line.
-They fit over the top of two panels at the junction.
-They are made from a piece of channel steel with a hole in the top for the 2 adjoining legs to slide through.
-The channel is then pushed over the top of the 2 panels, which holds them in a straight line.
-The stiffener is about 9" long and powder coated silver vein.
+- What do stiffeners do?Stiffeners are a strengthening device to help keep panels rigid.
+They fit over the top of two panels at the joint.
+They are made from a piece of channel steel with a hole in the top for the 2 adjoining posts to slide through.
+The channel is then pushed over the top of the 2 panels.
+The stiffener is about 9″ long and powder coated silver vein.

-Support bars are the best way to stabilize your panels.
+- What are support bars and banner bars used for and how are they different?Support bars are the best way to stabilize your panels.
 They telescope to differing lengths and have a thumb screw to tighten them.
 At each end is a short tube that will fit around a leg at the top of the panel.
 Banner bars are very similar.
-Instead of short tubes on the end that attach to the panel tops, they have an 8" tall tube that raises them above the top of the panels.
+Instead of short tubes on the end that attach to the panel tops, they have an 8″ tall tube that raises them above the top of the panels.
 Banner Bars are good for signage or track lighting.
-Banner Bars are also best for the 6′ Pro Panels or KD Pro Panels because the tops of the 6′ panels are about 75" (6’3").
+Banner Bars are also best for the 6′ Pro Panels or KD Pro Panels because the tops of the 6′ panels are about 75″ (6’3″).
 If your use a long support bar, for instance, tall customers must duck or hit their head.
 The banner bar provides additional head room.

-What if I already have a Pro Panel system and want to add shelves?
+- What if I already have a Pro Panel system and want to add shelves?